-A: The vaccine given is Menveo, and the charge is $100.
+A: The vaccine given is Menactra, and the charge is $145.
 The Health Center can file insurance and the remainder will be billed to the student account.
 No money is taken at the time of the vaccination.
 The student will have to remain in the clinic for 20-30 minutes after receiving the vaccine to make sure there are no adverse reactions.

 Q: Why has there been this change?

 A: The Texas Legislature voted the requirement to go into effect January 1, 2012.
-Any entering student at any Texas college or university who is under 30 years old must be immunized before attending classes (and must have received the vaccine within the preceding 5 years and at least 10 days prior to the first class day) or provide exemption information.
-The law defines an "entering student" as:
+New age requirements were adopted January 1, 2014.
+Any entering student at any Texas college or university who is under 22 years old must be immunized before attending classes (and must have received the vaccine within the preceding 5 years and at least 10 days prior to the first class day) or provide exemption information.
+The law defines an ’entering student’ as:

 Q: Can I register for classes before I have submitted my proof of current Bacterial Meningitis Vaccination or an appropriate exemption form?